gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/chain.rst

       Chain
          Roller chain is made up of a series of links joined by pins.
 Each link can rotate around its pins, creating a dynamic loop that can conform to any shape.
 The pins in the chain engage the gaps between teeth on each sprocket.

-         Chain number refers to the type and size of chain that is compatible with the sprocket. #25 chain and 8mm chain are both commonly used in FTC.
+         Chain number refers to the type and size of chain that is compatible with the sprocket. #25 chain and 8mm chain are both commonly used in FTC\ |reg|.

 If you've ridden a bike, chances are that you've already seen roller chain - the chain on your FTC robot is similar, but it's probably a different :term:`pitch <Pitch>` (different size).
 Chains most commonly used in FTC are #25 (1/4 inch pitch) or 8mm pitch.